PeterCaine/tagging_gui/README.md

 # tagging_gui
-a small program for labelling text data constructed in tkinter
+A small program for labelling text data constructed using tkinter labels are pre-defined